Ndumiso-Sibanda/NDUSIB400_BCL2401_GROUP_D_NDUMISO-SIBANDA_DJS11/README.md

 Navigate to the project directory: Open the project folder in your terminal or command prompt.

 Install dependencies:
 Run the necessary commands to install project dependencies.
+Run using npm install and after installing type npm run dev to view the web application.
 Start the development server: Launch the server to run the application locally.

 Open your browser: